hexops/machengine.org/content/about/known-issues.md

 ## Linux

+### How can I switch between Wayland/X11?

+Mach builds with support for both Wayland and X11 in the same binary.
+By default, Mach will make use of X11 if it is available.

+You can force the use of Wayland by setting `DISPLAY` to an empty string, e.g. `DISPLAY= ./triangle`.

 ### "Error: vkCreateInstance failed with VK_ERROR_INCOMPATIBLE_DRIVER"

 Some distros require packages to be installed to support the Vulkan graphics API.